-Hugh John Mungo Grant was born on September 9, 1960, and grew up in an unpretentious middle class suburban home.
-His father was an Army officer who later retired to retail carpets.
-Hugh attended Latymer Upper School before attending Oxford on a scholarship in the early Eighties.
+Hugh John Mungo Grant was born on 9 September 1960, and grew up in an unpretentious middle class suburban home.
+His father was an Army officer who later retired to retail carpets, his mother wokred as a schoolteacher in West London Hugh attended Latymer Upper School before attending New College, Oxford on a scholarship in the early 80s.

 While at university, Hugh joined the Oxford University Dramatic Society and got involved in productions including Twelfth Night.
 He also starred in a student fil, Privileged, which also saw the screen debut of actors Imogen Stubbs and Mark Williams.
 After graduating, he took small parts in regional theatre productions and later earned minor roles in TV programmes.

 His big break came which he gained his first leading role in the 1987 Merchant-Ivory film Maurice, adapted from the E.M.
 Forster novel.
 Then followed further roles of varying success, until 1994 and Hugh's starring role in Four Weddings and a Funeral.
 At the time, the Hollywood heartthrob-to-be was considering giving up acting, but after securing this role he became a much in demand international star.